PlasmaPhysicsUdeC/Vlasova.jl/docs/src/index.md

 ## Asumptions

-* The plasmas are electrostatic.
+* The plasmas are electrostatic and unmagnetized.

   Vlasova considers the Vlasov equation coupled to the Poisson equation.
 This means that the plasmas are always assumed to behave electrostatically, since the electric field is obtained self-consistently from the electrostatic potential held by the plasma distribution function.
+  Also, no magnetic field is assumed.

 * The phase space is rectangular and periodic in positions and velocities